 First, check to see if the power supply fan is turning when AC power is applied.
 If the fan is spinning, remember that the boot process may take up to two minutes, and during the process you will hear the bypass relays being cycled.
-If the fan spins but the unit still does not boot all the way, switch it off, REMOVE THE AC CORD (a bias supply is still active even with the power switch off), wait two minutes, plug it back in and turn the unit on.
+If the fan spins but the unit still does not boot all the way, switch it off, REMOVE THE AC CORD (a bias supply is still active even with the power switch off), wait two minutes, plug it back in and turn the unit on by pressing the Left, Up, and Right arrow keys.